 6. One on one: If the game comes down to a one on one situation, players may cross the center line to attack an opponent.

-8. If a ball hits a player and is deflected off that player and is caught by a teammate the player the ball was deflected off of is out.
+7. If a ball hits a player, deflects off that player, and is caught by a teammate the player the ball was deflected off of is not out.

 1. Six dodgeballs will be placed along the center line, 3 balls on the right and left of the center hash mark.

 2. Players take position behind their end line.